Found kittens outside and not sure what to do?

 Everett Animal Shelter follows the ASPCA’s stance on community kittens.
 If you’ve found a litter of kittens and they appear healthy, dry, warm and have full bellies it’s more than likely they have a mother nearby looking for food or hiding from you.
 Momma cats will leave their babies for a few hours at a time to find food and water and will most likely not approach if you're standing nearby.
 Removing young kittens that are under 6 weeks of age from their mother dramatically reduces their chance of survival.
 Shelters are full and caring for kittens under 4-6 weeks of age is taxing on resources, plus no one can care for baby kittens like their mother!

-The ASPCA’s website can assist you in identifying the best approach to take if you do find young kittens outside.
+The ASPCA’s website and Ifoundakitten.com are both great resources and can assist you in identifying the best approach to take if you do find young kittens outside.
 If you’ve found kittens, please monitor before removing them and it’s likely you’ll see mom return soon, as long she doesn’t feel threatened by your presence.